Athulus/SpaceNerdsCommunicator/README.md

 - you can update the ip address in the settings menu

 ## building
+If you have android studio installed you should be able to import this project and build it.

-you can build this code with the included gradle wrapper.
+you can build this code on the cpmmand line with the included gradle wrapper, but you will need the [android sdk](https://developer.android.com/studio/#command-tools) installed.
 - with shell script(linux/mac) `./gradlew build`
 - with batch script(windows) `gradlew build`